Now that you have received an offer, here are your next steps.

 If full time, then please enroll in these subjects

-- CUCM90029 Preventive Conservation (online pre-teaching content and on campus practical delivery)
+- Preventive Conservation ((CUMC90029) (online pre-teaching content and on campus practical delivery)

-If part time, please enroll in CUMC90026 Professional Practices.
+If part time, please enrol in Conservation Professional Practices (CUMC90026).
 This is a grounding subject for the Masters program and provides an important basis to locate your thinking in the program.

 Students undertaking the 200-point pathway will complete 100 points of compulsory subjects in their first year and can enrol full time or part time at the beginning or mid-year.
 In the first year you need to enrol in the compulsory units to ensure a smooth pathway through the Masters program and to meet the pre-requisites for your second year of study.
 It is in the second year that students will have the option to select 3-4 graduate elective units up to 50 points and select a topic for your minor thesis.
 You will hear more about this during the program.